gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-drawing-multiple-things.md

 Without vertex array objects we had to make 3 WebGL per attribute per model calls everytime we switched geometry.
 In the example above that added up to 12 WebGL calls per model and so it made sense to try to avoid that by sorting models.
-In WebGL2 those 12 WebGL calls reduce to just one call `gl.bindVertexArray(someVertexArray)` and, at least in my testing I could not measure a difference using my recommended optimizations so I removed that section.
+In WebGL2 those 12 WebGL calls reduce to just one call
+<code>gl.bindVertexArray(someVertexArray)</code> and, at least in my testing I could not measure a difference
+using my recommended optimizations so I removed that section.
 </p>
 </div>